wecambodev/spring-boot-card-management/README.md

 ## Conclusion

-This project setup from scratch  and have small features features.
+This project setup from scratch I will improved it when i have more free times.
+I hope it can help you how to use spring boot + mybastic to build restful API with authenication JWT.

+Thanks